xwd0418/Guru-research_configs/README.md

 IMPORTANT: In the YAML configs in this repo, I mount my own PVC storages.
 If you want to replicate Spectre in Nautilus, please
 - Fork this repo
-- Request PVC in Nautlis.
+- Request PVC in Nautilus.
 [Examples to request PVCs](https://github.com/xwd0418/Guru-research_configs/tree/main/volumes)
 - Modify the yaml/yml config based on your own PVC

 ## Starting an interatvie pod